 Perry’s Ecuador Real Estate Central

 A fine boutique hotel for a Cuenca stay is Rocio Vasquez’ Mansion Alcazar.

 Ecuador Owner's Manual, published by International Living, edited by David Morrill of Cuenca Real Estate.
 The book provides an overview of buying property in Ecuador, updated every two years, as well as overviews of the visa process and relocating from another country to Ecuador.

-Review by John Lamkin and all photos © John Lamkin.
+Story by John Lamkin in 2010 and all photos © John Lamkin.